Skip to content

 References & Inspiration

-For my Digital Bodies assignment, I chose to create a digital body inspired by a traditional dress form.
+For my Digital Bodies assignment, I chose to create a digital body inspired by dress form.
 A dress form is an essential tool in fashion design because it represents the human body in a simplified and structured way.
 It helps designers visualize proportions, test garment fit, and experiment with shapes.
 Using this object as inspiration allowed me to combine the physical logic of garment construction with the creative possibilities of digital fabrication.

 My goal was to transform the dress form from a static physical object into a dynamic digital model.
 Instead of treating the dress form as something only used for fitting clothes, I redesigned it as a living digital body that carries identity, movement, and expression.
-I used its curves, measurements, and structure as the foundation, but I added new digital elements that show growth, flexibility, and transformation.
-This approach helped me explore how the human body can be represented in virtual space, not only for fashion but also for storytelling and future technologies.
+I used its curves, measurements, and structure as the foundation, but I diceded to make head becouse i realy wanted to design something that i will be able to hung on my cap in my office The work of past alumni provided valuable insights into documenting and experimenting with digital bodies:

 Head Portion: Betiana Pavon - FabLab Bcn